 Understanding the floor area ratio is important for commercial real estate investors.
 The metric is specifically important for developers looking to make the most use out of the property their commercial building will occupy.
-Here are some insights into what it is, how the floor area ratio formula works, and when it is used.
+Here are some insights into what FAR is, how the floor area ratio formula works, how and when it is used.

 What Is Floor Area Ratio (FAR)?